k4cg/nichtparasoup/README.md

 * when cache is empty, it will be refilled by the crawler automatically
 * you will (hopefully) get new results.

-keep in mind: everytime you restart the python script, the cache forgets about its previous shown images.
+keep in mind: everytime you restart nichtparasoup, the cache forgets about its previous shown images.
 So is not persistent.

 ## cache_fill in threads

-once you start up nichtparasoup the crawler will initially fill the cache up to `$min_cache_imgs`. this happens in a separate thread in the background. when your configured `$min_cache_imgs_before_refill` get hit, the crawler starts choosing a new random image provider (see at the top) and refills your cache. the crawler thread wakes up every `1.337` seconds and checks the status of the current imgmap.
+once you start up nichtparasoup the crawler will initially fill the cache up `Images`. this happens in a separate thread in the background. when your configured `Images_min_limit` get hit, the crawler starts choosing a new random image provider (see at the top) and refills your cache. the crawler thread wakes up every `1.337` seconds and checks the status of the current imgmap.